Configuring TLS/SSL Encryption for CDH Services

 Cloudera recommends that the cluster and all services use Kerberos for authentication.
 If you enable TLS/SSL for a cluster that has not been configured to use Kerberos, a warning displays.
 You should integrate the cluster with your Kerberos deployment before proceeding.

-The steps below require the cluster to have been configured to a minimum of TLS Level 2, to ensure that Cloudera Manager Server certificate and Cloudera Manager Agent certificates are properly configured and already in place.
+The steps below require the cluster to have TLS enabled to ensure that Cloudera Manager Server certificate and Cloudera Manager Agent certificates are properly configured and already in place.
 In addition, you should have the certificates and keys needed by the specific CDH server ready.

 If the cluster meets these requirements, you can configure the specific CDH service to use TLS/SSL, as detailed in this section.